Editions

 The basic format of the sign-on URL for an issue is

-lowercase hexadecimal representation of a HMAC signature of the URL
+hexadecimal representation of a HMAC signature of the URL and its

-and its parameters.
-The computation of the signature is described in
+parameters.
+The computation of the signature is described in the section

-Additionally, the URL may contain both authenticated (included in the hash) and unauthenticated (not included in the signature) query parameters.
+Additionally, the URL may contain both authenticated (included in the signature) and unauthenticated (not included in the signature) query parameters.
 All query parameters are optional.
 All parameters must be encoded as UTF-8.
-Conversion to Unicode Normalization Form C (the default for most systems) is recommended where applicable (Normalization Forms are only applicable to certain non-ASCII characters).

 If your Editions HTML5 configuration includes subtenants, the sign-on